MMA News: UFC Champ Cris Cyborg Confirms Upcoming Super Fight Against Amanda Nunes In December

 — MMAFighting.com (@MMAFighting) July 15, 2018

 Cris Cyborg has no problem facing Amanda Nunes on a later date, but she wants another fight first.
-It has been four months since Cyborg last fought in the Octagon where she beat Yana Kunitskaya at UFC 222 via TKO.
+It has been four months since Cyborg last fought in the Octagon where she beat Yana Kunitskaya via TKO at UFC 222.
 The UFC women’s featherweight champion believes it is unfair for her and other fighters on the bantamweight division aiming to dethrone Nunes to wait for one year to fight again.

 With Nunes unlikely to defend the bantamweight title after her fight against Raquel Pennington at UFC 224, Cyborg suggested that “The Lioness” should consider vacating the belt or the UFC should create an interim title for top contenders like Ketlen Vieira.
 Regarding her next opponent before fighting Nunes, Cyborg mentioned female featherweights from the upcoming season of The Ultimate Fighter, including Cindy Dandois and Ediane Gomes.

 With her UFC contract about to expire in March, Cris Cyborg hinted at the possibility that her upcoming super fight against Amanda Nunes could be the last time people will see her fight in the Octagon.
 Regardless of the result of her fight in December, Cyborg may consider leaving the world of mixed martial arts to test her hands in the boxing ring.
-Cyborg said that being a boxer is her dream, but she will not close her door for a potential return in MMA.
+Cyborg said that being a boxer is her dream, but she would not close the door for a potential return to MMA.